AFKrcher/probe/README.md

 ### Docker Production Build

 The Docker production is dependent on the `.env` file to describe the configuration of your meteor application.
 A `.env.example` is provided for environmental variable configration as described in the [Environment Variables](#Environment-Variables) section of this README.
+A Docker.example.prod is provided as a template for filling-out hosted service URIs.

 Paste and run the following commands at the root of the project to build and run a docker image of PROBE on http://localhost:3000.